 While “the crusades” have become a synonym for brutality and bigotry, the crusader states represented a positive example of harmonious coexistence between Muslims, Jews, and Christians.
 Likewise, while scholars from a wide range of disciplines including archaeology, art history, and medicine have shed light on diverse aspects of the crusader states, to date there is no single introductory source that provides a comprehensive overview of these unique states as a starting point for the uninitiated.

-The Holy Land in the Era of the Crusades: Kingdoms at the Crossroads of Civilizations is currently being researched and drafted.
-It will be released in 2021 by Pen & Sword in the UK.
+The Holy Land in the Era of the Crusades: Kingdoms at the Crossroads of Civilizations is available for pre-order at amazon.com and amazon.co.uk.